-- 10.1 The Developer Contributions and Affordable Housing Supplementary Guidance (2020) sets out the contribution that developers must make towards the delivery of affordable housing as a condition of securing planning approval for a new build development.
-The Supplementary Guidance requires new housing developments within Perth and Kinross to provide a 25% Affordable Housing Contribution. - 10.2 Affordable Housing can include a variety of forms, such as social rent, Low-Cost Home Ownership options such as Shared Equity, Mid-market / intermediate rent, and self-build plots.
-Sites delivered though the Supplementary Guidance make a significant contribution to the SHIP.
+10.1 The Developer Contributions and Affordable Housing Supplementary Guidance (2020) which is linked to Policy 20: Affordable Housing in the Perth and Kinross Local Development Plan 2 (2019) and sets out the contribution that developers must make towards the delivery of affordable housing as a condition of securing planning approval for a new build development.
+The Supplementary Guidance requires new housing developments within Perth and Kinross to provide a 25% Affordable Housing Contribution and is currently being updated.in 2023.

-10.3 Commuted Sums make a great contribution towards the delivery of affordable housing in Perth and Kinross.
+- 10.2 Affordable Housing can include a variety of forms, such as social rent, Low-Cost Home Ownership options such as Shared Equity, Mid-market / intermediate rent, and self-build plots.
+Sites delivered though the Supplementary Guidance make a significant contribution to the SHIP. - 10.3 Commuted Sums make a contribution towards the delivery of affordable housing in Perth and Kinross.
 The Council continues to utilise contributions resulting from the Supplementary Guidance to support the delivery of affordable homes within its own programme and with RSL partners where appropriate.